leegitw/requests-mv-integrations/README.rst

 Dependencies
 ============

-``requests-mv-integrations`` module is built upon Python 3 and is build upon several custom modules that are held within PyPI: https://pypi.python.org/pypi.
+This module is built upon Python 3 and using several custom modules that are held within `PyPI <https://pypi.python.org/pypi>`_.

 .. code-block:: bash